maciejg-git/alpine-remote-component-plugin/README.md

 - element ID string that starts with `#`
 - path string that starts with `/`
-- any other string is evaluated by Alpine to ID or path
+- any other string is evaluated by Alpine.
+The result of the evaluation should be an ID or path.

 ```html
 <!-- ID component -->